Bakery Style Blueberry Muffins with Perfect Crumble Topping

 • Blueberries: fresh blueberries are best but frozen blueberries work too (do not thaw).

-How to Make Blueberry Muffins with Crumb Topping
+How to Make Blueberry Muffins with Crumble Topping

-1. Make the crumble topping: Mix all of the ingredients together in a bowl.
+1. Combine the crumb topping ingredients in a bowl.

-4. Combine the batter: add the dry ingredients to the wet ingredients and mix until just combined.
+1. Add the dry ingredients to the wet and mix until just combined.

 Tips for the Best Blueberry Muffins